jamyooes/DOTWebMap/README.md

 <br/>
 Hovering over or moving the cursor over the icon will show various options.
 ![](https://github.com/jamyooes/DOTWebMap/blob/main/walkthrough/control.png)
+A blue checkmark in the options means that the user can see that option on the map.
+An empty box means the user can not see the option on the map.
-The first option is to toggle the points on (Blue check mark, user can see the points on the map) or off (Empty box, user can not see the points on the map).
+The first option is to toggle the points on or off.
 The rest of the options are politcal boundaries:
 <ul>
 <li>Assembly District </li>
 <li>Borough</li>